-The AclSid domain class contains entries for the names of grant recipients (a principal or authority - SII acronym for "security identity").
-These are typically usernames (where principal is true) but can also GrantedAuthority (role name, where principal is false).
-When granting permissions to a rol user with that role receives that permission:
+The AclSid domain class contains entries for the names of grant recipients (a principal or authority - SID is an acronym for "security identity").
+These are typically usernames (where principal is true) but can also be a GrantedAuthority (role name, where principal is false).
+When granting permissions to a role, any user with that role receives that permission: